RichieBrady/django_react/README.md

-# Django REST Backend with React Frontend Template
+# Django Rest Framework + React

-This repository is a template for creating a web application with a Django REST backend and a React frontend.
+This repository is a template for creating a web application with a Django REST Framework backend and a React frontend.
 It provides a basic structure and setup to kickstart your project and save you time on the initial configuration.

 ## Prerequisites